hapax/hapax.github.io/assets/maximal.md

 word.

-Since our result for multiple candy stores (including infinitely many!) only used the result for a *single* candy store, iterated many times, the same iteration works here.
+Since our result for multiple candy stores (including infinitely many!) simply iterated the result for a *single* candy store, we can do the same iteration here.
-The quickest route between $A$ and $B$ in three dimensions is the direct route, and any additional stops make it longer.
+The quickest route between $A$ and $B$ in three (or indeed any number of) dimensions is the direct route, and any additional stops make it longer.

 #### Blobs